University of Georgia: East Campus

 The newest addition to the campus, East Campus is demarcated by College Station Road to the south, East Campus Road to the west, River Road to the north and stretches to the Athens Perimeter or Loop 10 to the east.
-Its most northern building, the Performing Arts Center and its main concert hall, the 1,100-seat Hodgson Hall, has hosted the performances of notable orchestras such the Royal Philharmonic and the St. Petersburg Philharmonic, and regularly hosts seasonal performances by the Atlanta Symphony Orchestra.
-The center also holds the smaller Ramsey Hall which stages performances by solo and small chamber groups.
+Its most northern building is the Performing Arts Center.
+Its main concert hall, the 1,100-seat Hodgson Hall, has hosted the performances of notable orchestras such the Royal Philharmonic and the St. Petersburg Philharmonic, and regularly hosts seasonal performances by the Atlanta Symphony Orchestra.
+The center also holds the smaller Ramsey Hall, which stages performances by solo and small chamber groups.

-East Campus is also home to the Georgia Museum of Art located just south of the Performing Arts Center.
+East Campus is also home to the Lamar Dodd School of Art and the Georgia Museum of Art located just south of the Performing Arts Center.
 The museum's collection began with a donation of paintings by American artists from the art collector Alfred Heber Holbrook who developed a close friendship with the head of UGA Art Department, Lamar Dodd.
 Holbrook subsequently moved to Athens to become the museum's director, donated more than 900 works, and served as director for 25 years.
 In 1982, the Georgia General Assembly designated the museum as the official state museum of art.
 The current building in which the museum is located was built in 1996 and expanded in 2011.
 The building received a Gold LEED certification its "use of materials and construction strategies to achieve environmental sustainability."

 The Ramsey Student Physical Activities Center is located on East Campus.
 It was built in 1995 and named in honor of Eugenia A. and Bernard Ramsey.
 The building has a footprint larger than Sanford Stadium and is the largest single structure on UGA's campus.
 The Ramsey Center has two gyms, three pools (one Olympic-sized, a 17 ft diving well, and a lap pool), a 1/8 mile indoor suspended rubberized track, a 44 ft high climbing wall, 14 ft outdoor bouldering wall, ten racquetball courts, two squash courts, bicycle repair stands, eight full-length basketball courts, and 19000 sqft of weight-training space.
 The Ramsey Center also contains the Gabrielsen Natatorium, home to the university's varsity swimming and diving programs.

 Located south of the Ramsey Center, the University Health Center provides health services to the university's student and faculty with a staff of more than 200 health professionals.